reactiveui/website/input/docs/handbook/collections/index.md

 # Using DynamicData with ReactiveUI

 When building applications with ReactiveUI and DynamicData, you have a choice to work with mutable or with immutable collections.
 When working with immutable ones, using an `ObservableAsPropertyHelper<T>` is enough in simple cases.
 The `ObservableAsPropertyHelper<T>` represents an `Observable<T>`, a stream of values over time.
 You can treat those values as events, and the new values as event arguments.
 This means if you are using immutable collections, you can treat them as event arguments and update a property with a new collection each time it changes.
 See [ObservableAsPropertyHelper Handbook section](/docs/handbook/oaph/) to learn how to use this feature.
-Note, that creating a new colletion for each update degrades performance and should be generally avoided, instead, use DynamicData.
+Note, that creating a new colletion for each update degrades performance and should be generally avoided, prefer to use DynamicData instead.

 ### An Example

 Imagine your application needs a service that will expose a collection mutated by a background worker.
 You need to get change notifications from it somehow to synchronize it with the user interface.
 Here DynamicData comes to the rescue.
-You expose an `IObservableList<T>` (or even better an `IObservableCache<TObject, TKey>`) to the outer world, and DynaicData takes case of allowing you to observe their changes.
+You expose an `IObservable<IChangeSet<bool>>` from your service to the outer world, and DynamicData takes case of allowing you to observe changes of your mutable `SourceList` of items.
+Use the `.Connect()` operator to turn your `SourceList<T>` to an observable change set `IObservable<IChangeSet<bool>>`.

 ```cs
 public class Service